-Basic knowledge in the field of cryptography and a basic mathematical understanding are required to understand this paper, if you lack any, it isn't a big problem, as you can read up while you read trough the paper, but it isn't advisable to read it if maths is a weak point.
+Basic knowledge in the field of cryptography and a basic mathematical understanding are required to under-stand this paper, if you lack any, it isn't a big problem, as you can read up while you read trough the paper, but it isn't advisable to read it if maths is a weak point.
 Well, that being said, here we go folks.

-[0x02] Shannon Confusion and diffusion Confusion are two elementary properties of modern secure ciphers, as defined by Claude Shanpossible.
+[0x02] Shannon Confusion and diffusion Confusion and diffusion are two elementary properties of modern secure ciphers, as defined by Claude Shannon.

+Confusion aims at making the relationship between the statistics of a ciphertext E and it's key K as complex and involved as possible.
 In the case of substitution, one could theoretically determine K based on the statistics of E, since K is limited by the letter frequencies of E.

-Confusion aims at making the relationship between the statistics of a ciphertext E and it's key K as complex and involved as